Dealing with the Covid 19 Virus Crisis and Fear

 We live in a world filled with change and crisis.
-August 5, 2019 news:
+Today in the news:

 How do these events impact you and people around you?
 What effects have you experienced when you’ve watched the news and images of school shootings or of the Twin Towers going up in flames; of Coalition troops engaged in battle in Iraq; of national security warnings flashing across the TV screen?
 Maybe these crises bring back memories of a personal trauma or the loss of a loved one.
 Maybe you flashback to a time of fear when you “saw your life pass before your eyes”- during an accident or an assault.